neuml/txtai/docs/index.md

 - ☁️ Run local or scale out with container orchestration

 txtai is built with Python 3.8+, [Hugging Face Transformers](https://github.com/huggingface/transformers), [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) and [FastAPI](https://github.com/tiangolo/fastapi). txtai is open-source under an Apache 2.0 license.

+*Interested in an easy and secure way to run hosted txtai applications?
+Then join the [txtai.cloud](https://txtai.cloud) preview to learn more.*